bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2023/CloudDeploy.md

 In the POST example above, you might have noticed the line `ctx.data.getValue<Database>()` and wondered what it is and where it came from.

 The answer is that Kobweb gives you a way to populate the `data` property with any object you'd like.
-The framework includes an additional `@InitApi` annotation that you can apply to methods, which will then be called whenever the server starts up.
+Additionally, the framework includes an `@InitApi` annotation that you can apply to methods which will then be called whenever the server starts up.
+These startup methods are where you can initialize `data`.

 Let's go ahead and implement our own init method that connects to a database, using a `Database` class of our own
 creation: